What’s Monsha and How Can It Help?

 Grade Level: K-12 or university.

-Language: Choose from 60+ supported languages.
+Language: 60+ supported languages.

-Educational Frameworks: Apply Bloom’s taxonomy, Lexile reading levels, or depth-of-knowledge (DOK) levels.
+Adapt to educational frameworks: Apply Bloom’s taxonomy, Lexile reading levels, or depth-of-knowledge (DOK) levels.

 Click Generate, and Monsha will create your resource.
-From there, you can:

 Edit: Adjust the content to match your needs.